agilecustoms/release/docs/authorization.md

 - release workflow creates new tag (for now forget about automated changes such CHANGELOG.md)
 - developer can push changes in non-protected branch such as `feature/login`

-Now look into last two points: there is a hidden **security implication**.
+Now look at the last two points: there is a hidden **security implication**.
 For a developer to do their job, you need to grant them a `contents: write` permission, but this permission also allows to push arbitrary git tags!
 Solution?
-Use GitHub feature "tag ruleset" to prohibit all tags creation, update and deletion.
+Use the GitHub feature "tag ruleset" to prohibit all tags creation, update and deletion.
 Now we need to grant a permission to bypass this rule to a release workflow so it can create tags!

 This is where PAT ([Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens))